brandonjordan1/jscookies/README.md

 jscookies
 =========

-Easily Create Cookies in JavaScript without having to make your own cookie script.
+Easily Create Cookies in JavaScript without having to make your own cookies script.

 Usage